adjamwal/ProxyDiscovery-Mac/README.md

-# Proxy discovery library for the Mac platform.
+# Proxy discovery library for Mac and Linux platforms.

 # Getting started
 Fork the `UnifiedConnector/cm-ProxyDiscovery-Mac` repository: